Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 The Fast Trak featured here uses an alternating diagonal centerline tread with small center depressions.
 There are also closely spaced intermediate and lower shoulder tread for cornering support.

 There's a marked difference between the T7 and T5 rubber compounds that the Fast Trak is available in.
 The T7 compound is stickier so it works well as a front tire, while the fast-rolling attributes of the T5 are great for a rear tire.
 For the ultimate speed and grip combo, go with the S-Works version which isn't all that more expensive but drops around 100g.
-It uses a T5 center with a T7 shoulder so you have the best of both worlds.
+It uses a T5 center with a T7 shoulder for the best of both worlds.

 Specialized UK has recently dropped pricing further, making it a total bargain for British racers.